SSTA

 xv)

-tennis, each ‘round’ consisting of three (3) sets, an interchange may only
+tennis, each ‘rubber’ consisting of one (1) set, an interchange may only occur prior to

-occur prior to the beginning of a ‘round’, not during a round.
-This should be monitored particularly when
+the beginning of a ‘rubber’, not during a rubber.

 xvi)

-Teams are not obliged to have an interchange
+are not obliged to have an interchange player or players.

 The first service for each set shall be tossed for.